 Federal Work-Study student employees can be dismissed or terminated from a FWS job just like any other type of employee.
 If the student is not meeting their responsibilities, behaving inappropriately, or having attendance issues or other issues, a verbal warning from a partnering supervisor is first recommended.
 The next step is a written warning to the student, then termination.
-This ultimately is determined by the partnering offsite supervisor and supervisors should make University Scholarships and Financial Aid aware of any incidents.
+This is ultimately determined by the supervisor and supervisors are required to make University Scholarships and Financial Aid aware of any incidents.